rutwikdeshmukh/catlog/README.md

 ## Security Considerations

+- **File Type Restriction** - Only `.log` files are allowed.
+Any attempt to access other file types will be rejected
 - Change default passwords in config.yml
 - Use strong passwords for user accounts
 - When using nginx, always enable SSL
-- Restrict file access permissions in config.yml
+- Restrict file access permissions in config.yml using role-based access control
 - Run on a secure network
 - For production, use proper SSL certificates (not self-signed)